-Applicants for licensure as an audiologist on or after January 1, 2009 must possess a doctoral degree from an accredited education program approved by the Board of Communications Disorders and Sciences (Board)
+Applicants for licensure as an audiologist on or after January 1, 2009, must possess:

-- Complete 1820 clock hours of supervised clinical practicum by a licensed audiologist or ASHA or ABA certified audiologist and
+a) complete 1820 clock hours of supervised clinical practicum by a licensed audiologist or ASHA or ABA certified audiologist; and

 - Licensed persons performing within their scope of practice